0

 Your organization needs to:

-• hold your primary business location in Colorado
+• Hold your primary business location in Colorado.

-• have supporting the arts as your organizational mission, including but not limited to visual, performing, literary, and media arts organizations
+• Have supporting the arts as your organizational mission, including but not limited to visual, performing, literary, and media arts organizations.

-• have held public arts programs in Colorado for at least two years before the application deadline
+• Have held public arts programs in Colorado for at least two years before the application deadline.

-• have a cash operating budget of at least $25,000 for your last completed fiscal year
+• Have a cash operating budget of at least $25,000 for your last completed fiscal year.

-• be registered in Good Standing with the Colorado Secretary of State and current with annual corporate reports and charitable solicitation registration
+• Be registered in Good Standing with the Colorado Secretary of State and current with annual corporate reports and charitable solicitation registration.

-• be current in reporting for other Colorado Creative Industries grants or programs
+• Be current in reporting for other Colorado Creative Industries grants or programs.

-• show collaboration, a mutual investment of funds or other resources to the activity, with other organizations
+• Show collaboration, a mutual investment of funds or other resources to the activity, with other organizations.

 These organizations are not eligible:

-• organizations managing a state certified Colorado Creative District
+• Organizations managing a state certified Colorado Creative District

-• organizations are required to sit out for one year after two consecutive years of Colorado Creates funding.
-View your ineligibility status.
+• Organizations are required to sit out for one year after their year(s) of Colorado Creates funding.
+View your ineligibility status, (Google Doc).

-• an organization whose primary purpose is to channel resources — financial, human, or other — to an affiliated organization may not apply if the affiliated organization submits an application, even if both organizations have their own 501(c)(3) status.
+• An organization whose primary purpose is to channel resources — financial, human, or other — to an affiliated organization may not apply if the affiliated organization submits an application, even if both organizations have their own 501(c)(3) status.
 For example, if the ABC Museum applies for the grant, Friends of ABC Museum may not also apply.

 Arts-focused 501(c)(3) organizations